MisterJackP/OutclassedNPCFoundry/README.md

 # OutclassedNPCFoundry

 This is a Foundry Virtual Tabletop https://foundryvtt.com implimentation of most of 'OUTCLASSED: The NPC Statblock Compendium' by William Rotor https://www.dmsguild.com/product/302037/OUTCLASSED-The-NPC-Statblock-Compendium, an _excellent_ homebrew collectiom of DnD 5e's classes and subclasses as non player characters, balanced against other NPCs and creatures and simplified to be easily playable as a DM, without losing their flavour.
+If you appreciate this project, please support him however you can.

 It was created using https://github.com/jbhaywood/5e-statblock-importer, with some further manual tweaks and edits by me within Foundry.
 The 'Raw-Text' folder contains the text that was input to the statblock importer.
 This was originally a personal project, so some errors and ommisions will have been made.
 No art for characters or abilities are currently included.